 It should have a sturdy lid with a latch that can be locked shut.
 This species, in particular, are very curious animals and often escape from their enclosure and become lost in your house.
 There are all kinds of stories about pythons getting stuck behind walls, in furniture, and even in the plumbing of an apartment building.

 As adults they grow to be three to four feet long, so they will need an appropriately sized enclosure.
 A favorite structure among snake enthusiast for housing ball pythons is in a terrarium.
-This article helps you choose the right one.
+This article helps you set one up.

 Large glass terrariums come in a multitude of sizes and are typically sold locally.
 That said, you can get some great ones on Amazon too.
-This article reviews the best terrariums.
+This article reviews the best ball python terrariums.

 Some prefer to build their own enclosure out of wood.
 This can work, but wood does present some problems.
 It is harder to clean and can become moldy, given the high humidity your snake needs.